 Indicator (b).
 The indicator does not apply as the facility has not reportedly gone under minimum staffing.
-Consistent with national trends the Western Massachusetts Reentry Center has seen an increase in staff turnover during the pandemic.
-Western Massachusetts Reentry Center Director reports though, they did not have a situation where they have not met the facility's minimum staffing level.
+Consistent with national trends, the McGrath Reentry Center has seen an increase in staff turnover during the pandemic and post-pandemic era.
+Most staff in the facility have been employed less than three years.
+The McGrath Reentry Center Director reports that they did not have a situation where they have not met the facility's minimum staffing level; there are times when management staff have worked the floor to ensure appropriate coverage is maintained.
 The Program Director reports they can mandate coverage or request volunteers in an emergency to provide support.
 The Director reports they try to avoid requiring staff to stay and adjust administrative staff schedules to ensure minimums are met.
 The Human Resources staff confirmed the facility has had turnover but actively are recruiting staff.
 All case management staff are trained to complete resident monitor functions and can fill in as staff coverage when needed.
-Policy 900.00 Page 4 states, "If a deviation ever occurs in the staffing plan, it is documented, and the reason for noncompliance is justified."
+Policy 900.00 states, "If a deviation ever occurs in the staffing plan, it is documented, and the reason for noncompliance is justified."
 The program has a minimum complement of 2 staff.
 The program prefers having a staff of both genders on at all times.

 The staffing plan document shows that monitors are available on all shifts.
-The schedule also shows that case management and administrative staff who are not normally part of the minimum calculation have regular work hours, including night and weekend hours to aid in increased supervision when most residents are in the facility.
-The Facility Director reported if the program was at risk of being below the minimum, the Director, or others had staff come to provide relief if necessary.
-The facility has an on-call duty officer who will ensure all call-outs are covered and documented.
+The schedule also shows that case management and administrative staff who are not normally part of the minimum calculation have regular work hours, including night and weekend hours, to aid in increased supervision when most residents are in the facility.
+The facility has an on-call duty officer who will ensure all callouts are covered and documented.

 Indicator (c).
-Western Massachusetts Reentry Center has a process in place by which the Director reviews the existing plan for adequacy in providing a safe environment for residents.
-In an interview with the Auditor, the Program Director stated she considers the safety of clients most important in the program which is in a rented space adjacent space to a working hotel.
+McGrath Reentry Center has a process in place by which the Director reviews the existing plan for adequacy in providing a safe environment for residents.
+In an interview with the Auditor, the Program Director stated she considers the safety of clients as the most important role of the staff.
 The PREA Coordinator also confirmed that the administration would be consulted on any long-term changes and additions of resources such as video surveillance equipment.
-Documentation was provided supporting a review meeting completed in May of 2022 that included the PREA Coordinator and is part of PowerPoint's last page.
-Contract Oversight Manager and Program Director confirm that immediate solutions would be put in place to resolve identified risks from incident reviews or investigations.
+Documentation was provided supporting a review meeting completed in April of 2023 that included the PREA Coordinator and is part of PowerPoint's last page.
+The Contract Oversight Manager and Program Director confirm that immediate solutions would be put in place to resolve identified risks from incident reviews or investigations.
 The agency will invest in monitoring technology as needed to provide safety and security measures such as alarmed perimeters to ensure no unauthorized entrance occurs.
-The Contract Oversight Manager confirmed the current location has challenges and the agency is looking for a long-term solution in which they own and can complete appropriate renovations which would include PREA Concerns such as lines of sight and blind spot reduction.
+There were no major changes to the physical plant or monitoring technology in the past 12 months.
+There was no modification of policy or practice based on a concern identified through an allegation of sexual misconduct or the subsequent incident review.

-Western Massachusetts Reentry Center is compliant with the expectations of the standard.
+McGrath Reentry Center is compliant with the expectations of the standard.
 The facility had a written plan that discusses the elements described in indicator (a) and a process for the annual review of staffing and technological needs to support residents' safe management.
 Interviews support regular discussions between facility and Agency management and an expectation to resolve identified concerns immediately.
 Agency policy 900.00 Staff and Resident Sexual Misconduct put forth requirements consistent with the standard's language.
-Residents supported the environment is safe, and staff is available.
+Residents support that the environment is safe, and staff is available.
 Compliance is based on documentation provided, policy, interviews, and Auditor's observation during the two-day visit.